-The Centre for SME Development (CSME) is a business-led response unit for the needs of the Small and Medium Enterprise (SME) community.
+The Centre for SME and Enterprise Development (CSME) is a business-led response unit for the needs of the Small and Medium Enterprise (SME) community.

 It gives business support throughout the SME life-cycle from pre-start-up or fledgling SMEs through to established businesses, helping them innovate and grow.
 It was established to create tangible connections in the local social and economic ecosystem and to broker collaborations between the University and SMEs.
 These connections have grown into networks and clusters of SME engagement enabling businesses to thrive.
 To further advance SME engagement and enterprise development CSME has established a cross-disciplinary community of practice at UCLan with a mission to support colleagues to make a difference to what they care about in this space.